 There are no current issues that impact on the localness of the station.

 The station format

-Huntingdon Community Radio is for the people of Huntingdon.
-It serves the whole community with a variety of music and speech to suit local tastes.
+Huntingdon Community Radio is for the people of Huntingdon, serving the whole community with a variety of music and speech to suit local tastes.
 It encourages a sense of ownership with input into programming from people and organisations from every section of the community.

-The station is a licenced community radio station in the UK, governed by Ofcom.
+The station is a licensed community radio station in the UK, governed by Ofcom.
 You can read our key commitments here.

 If you have a complaint to make about Huntingdon Community Radio, in the first instance please submit your complaint by email to email@example.com.
 Emails sent to this address will be delivered to a shared inbox accessible by the board of directors, who will then appropriately action your complaint.

 If you are unhappy with the response you receive, you can complain directly to the regulator, Ofcom (https://www.ofcom.org.uk/complaints/complain-about-tv-radio-a-website).